 Personal Protective Equipment (PPE)

-First and foremost, personal protective equipment (PPE) is your frontline defence against potential hazards associated with welding.
-Welding can expose operators to harmful fumes, ultraviolet and infrared radiation, and hot materials.
-To mitigate these risks, the following PPE should be worn at all times during operation:
+First and foremost, personal protective equipment (PPE) is your frontline defence when operating any welder and keeping up with proper Miller® welding machine maintenance.
+Welding can expose operators to harmful fumes, ultraviolet and infrared radiation, and hot materials, so having the right protection in place is essential.
+To help reduce these risks, the following PPE should be worn at all times during operation:

 - Welding Helmet – Choose a helmet with an auto-darkening lens to protect your eyes from harmful rays and improve visibility.